Yuta Watanabe earns standing ovation from Nets crowd: These changes to 3-point shooting form are the biggest reason why - NewsBreak

 Related

-Ben Simmons booed by 76ers fans in return with Nets, but 'thought it was going to be louder' in Philadelphia
+Ben Simmons reacts to boos from 76ers fans upon return to Philadelphia: 'I thought it was going to be louder'

-The day finally came for Ben Simmons to face the Philadelphia fan base.
-On Tuesday night, Simmons made his return to Philly with the Nets taking on the 76ers at the Wells Fargo Center, marking his first contest against the franchise that drafted him first overall in 2016.
-There is...
+Ben Simmons made his highly-anticipated return to Philadelphia as a member of the Brooklyn Nets on Tuesday night to face off against the 76ers, who prevailed 115-106.
+It was Simmons' first game played in the city since Game 7 of the 2021 Eastern Conference semifinals -- the game in which he infamously passed up on a dunk opportunity in the closing minutes of what would be his last contest as a member of the Sixers.
+Simmons never played another game with the Sixers after that, as he requested a trade -- a wish that was ultimately granted when he was moved to Brooklyn in exchange for James Harden in February.

+Ja Morant Was Hit By Karma After Playing Mind Games On Malik Monk

 Yardbarker